katydecorah/katydecorah.github.io/_posts/2013-08-01-bicycle-wheel.md

 layout: post
 title: CSS Bicycle Wheel
 category: coding
-tags: Sass
+tags: Sass, no JS
 ---

-After I showed my boyfriend the [CSS Octagon](octagon.html), he remarked that when the octagon had no width, it looked like a bicycle wheel.
+After I showed my boyfriend the [CSS Octagon](octagon.html), he pointed out that when the octagon had no width, it looked like a bicycle wheel.

-The wheel has similiar code as the CSS Octagon, except I used a Sass for loop to output each spoke.
+I used similiar code as the CSS Octagon for the wheel, except I used a loop to output each spoke.

 Go on, give it a hover!